 The purpose of this chapter is to introduce the primary approaches of extending Microsoft Dynamics 365 beyond what is capable using the out-of-the-box customization tools.
 It will introduce you to a variety of the most common methods of extending CRM and examples of why each method is valuable.

 Jump to the following topics to learn more:

 - The big picture: CRM as a development platform

 - When is custom development necessary?

 - Form event programming

 - Web services

-As another example, a business could further extend the functionality of Microsoft Dynamics CRM to read and/or write customer data between their CRM system and the ERP system.
-Instead of relying on CRM users to perform double-entry of data, you can extend the CRM system to automatically “integrate” data between the business CRM and ERP systems using custom code built within, say, a SQL Server Integration Services (SSIS) package or a custom application that sends and receives data through the CRM web service endpoints.
+As another example, a business could further extend the functionality of Microsoft Dynamics 365 to read and/or write customer data between their CRM system and an ERP system.
+Instead of relying on CRM users to perform double-entry of data, you can extend the CRM system to automatically “integrate” data between the business’ CRM and ERP systems using custom code built within, say, a SQL Server Integration Services (SSIS) package or a custom application that sends and receives data through the CRM web service endpoints.

 When the data in CRM becomes this critical, so does the functionality in your business processes.
 It is this point that extending Microsoft Dynamics CRM becomes more beneficial and powerful.